-Users who wish to receive payments under this scheme first generate a random spending key ask.
+Users who wish to receive payments in the Zcash protocol first generate a random spending key a{sk}.

 The following diagram depicts the relations between key components.
 Arrows point from a component to any other component(s) that can be derived from it.
 Double lines indicate that the same component is used in multiple abstractions.